brain-SCC/go-jose/jose-util/README.md

 We've added an `encrypt` flag  `--kty` to specify encrypted content.
 If compact mode is detected, the additional header `zip` with value `DEF` is set.
-We not set `kid` header for JSONWebKey instances.
+We now set `kid` header for JSONWebKey instances.

 ## Testing